 - IHG® Rewards Club Select Credit Card

 The Southwest Airlines Rapid Rewards® Premier Credit Card offers one of the best deals in domestic travel, but it’s also perfect for trips to the Caribbean.
-Since the signup bonus on this card is currently 50,000 points, I would jump on it now.
-The signup bonus tends to fall back to 25,000 points at times, so you’re better off if you can get it now.
+While the usual signup bonus is about 25,000 points, it sometimes reaches a gigantic 50,000 points.
+Obviously, I’d jump on it then.
+Those points are usually good enough to pay for two trips to the Caribbean!

 As always, I would also consider the Chase Sapphire Preferred® Card.
 The current signup bonus is huge, sitting at 50,000 points after you spend $4,000 on your card within three months.
 Besides that, Chase Ultimate Rewards® points transfer to Southwest at a 1:1 ratio.
 If you got this card, you could earn points transferable to Southwest or IHG Rewards.
 More on that in a minute.

 The IHG® Rewards Club Select Credit Card is currently offering 60,000 points after you spend just $1,000 on the card within 90 days.
-Of course, there are other reasons to keep this card as well, including automatic Platinum status at IHG properties and an annual free night at any IHG property worldwide if you’re a cardholder.
+Of course, there are other reasons to keep this card as well, including automatic Platinum status at IHG properties and an annual free night at any IHG property worldwide.
 The best part is, the points you earn with the Chase Sapphire Preferred® Card also transfer to IHG Rewards at a 1:1 ratio.
 So you could get any combination of these cards and be on your way to taking a similar trip in no time.

 The Final Word